codefellows/seattle-dotnet-401d1/Class-08/Readme.md

 ## Coding Challenge
 Find the Nth Element from the end of a Linked List
+- Output both how far from the end it is, and what the node data is.
 - Using your "data-structures" repository created in class  2
   - add a folder and label it `Linked Lists`
   - add the code on a branch from this challenge into this repo